-Some dog breeds are more susceptible to developing glaucoma but regardless of whether your dog is a purebred or a mixed breed, if you notice signs and symptoms, have your dog checked out immediately.
-Time is of the essence when it comes to glaucoma.
+If you notice any signs and symptoms of glaucoma, have your dog checked out immediately.
+Time is of the essence when it comes to this condition.
 Not only is it painful, it will lead to irreversible blindness if left untreated.

 How Did My Dog Get Glaucoma?

 There are two types of glaucoma: primary and secondary.